 Salt continues to be important enough to feature in the language for many centuries.
-Other phrases that would have been known to the mediaeval mind were take with a grain of salt, the salt of the earth and below the salt.
+Other phrases that would have been known to the medieval mind were take with a grain of salt, the salt of the earth and below the salt.
 The ancient roots of 'worth one's salt', and its similarity to the 13th century 'worth one's weight in gold' and the 14th century 'worth one's while' (that is, worth one's time), give the phrase a historical air.
-Nevertheless, 'worth one's salt' didn't exist in Roman Latin or even in mediaeval English and dates from as recently as the 19th century.
+Nevertheless, 'worth one's salt' didn't exist in Roman Latin or even in medieval English and dates from as recently as the 19th century.

 The earliest citation of the phrase that I have found in print is in The African Memoranda, a report of an expedition to Guinea Bissau, by Philip Beaver, 1805: